hynespm/aws-elasticbeanstalk-cloudformation-template/README.md

-# AWS Cloudformation Template for the deployment of a HA Elasticbeanstalk Application with a single environment which supports Docker

-## Description : Template to create a Elastic Beanstalk application and single environment tailored for the Docker platform
+## Description : Cloudformation template for creating an Elastic Beanstalk Application and two highly available environments

-##@Author : Patrick Hynes
+## Author : Patrick Hynes

+##Introduction

+This repository contains a cloudformation template for the creation of a simple Elastic Beanstalk application with two environments (prod and dev).
+The template contains a list of platforms supported by Elastic Beanstalk at the date of writing

+## Feedback

+If you wish to contact me with feedback, please contact via email or skype

-##@Contact : hynespm@gmail.com
+* @email: hynespm@gmail.com
+* Skype: hynespm